jbakse/major_studio_1/content/assignment_studio_introduction/index.md

-# Assignment 0 - Introductions
+# Assignment 0 — Studio Introduction

 ## Background
 MS1 is your introduction the MFA DT studio program.
 Your fellow classmates will be one of your most important resources this semester, and you will be one of theirs.
 It is vital that we get to know one another.
 Let's start at the beginning.